cloudquery/cq-provider-azure/docs/contributing/adding_a_new_resource.md

 ## Setting up the service

-If the service to which the resource belongs has not been used before in cq-provider-aws, there are a few steps that need to be done to configure it.
+If the service to which the resource belongs has not been used before in cq-provider-azure, there are a few steps that need to be done to configure it.

 1. Create the service interface in [client/services/services.go](./client/services/services.go)
    * Don't forget to add the new service interface name to the go:generate comment.